mcastling/mcastling.github.io/NUItutorials/visuals.md

 The 'depth index' is the draw order for visuals within a View.

-Depth index increases automatically for each added visual
+Depth index increases automatically for each added visual.

-Last Visual registered always on top.
+Last Visual registered is always on top.

 [Back to top](#top)